Owen Eagleson: Post-war period

 Soon after the war ended, No. 486 Squadron left No. 122 Wing and moved to Kastrup in Denmark.
 On 19 June Eagleson, while taking part in a practice formation flying session for an airshow scheduled for the next month, lost control of his Tempest after it lost some wing panels and had to bail out over the harbour at Copenhagen, from where he was picked up.
 In August Eagleson was repatriated to New Zealand.

 Later life

 Eagleson was discharged from the RNZAF in February 1946.
 On his return to civilian life, he became a builder.
 He maintained contact with his former comrades of No. 486 Squadron, and was involved in organising reunions.
-Wheelchair bound in his later years, Eagleson died on 30 October 1994 and was buried at Wharerangi Cemetery in Napier.
+Unable to walk in his later years, Eagleson died on 30 October 1994 and was buried at Wharerangi Cemetery in Napier.